zowe/docs-site/docs/user-guide/at-tls-configuration.md

 __Follow this step:__

-Replace `ApimlKeyring` with the keyring configured for your installation.
+Replace `ZoweKeyring` with the keyring configured for your installation.
 Follow [the SAF keyring instructions](../../getting-started/zowe-certificates-overview.md#saf-keyring) in the article _Zowe Certificates overview_ to configure keyrings for your Zowe instance.

 Note the setting `HandshakeRole`.
 This setting applies to core services which authenticate through certificates with each other.
 This setting allows the API Gateway to receive and accept X.509 client certificates from API Clients.

+For more granularity in the AT-TLS rules, separate the rules that need to support Client Certificate authentication (Discovery Service, Gateway Service) from the rest.

 ### Outbound rules

+Outbound rules in this section allow Zowe services to communicate with each other and to other southbound services using HTTP.

+Careful consideration needs to be set especially regarding which rules will be configured to send a Client Certificate.
+Since this cannot be configured on a per-request basis.
+I.E. Do not configure the rule to send the Zowe Server certificate to the API Gateway or to a southbound service that supports X.509 Client Certificate authentication.
+This will result in unintentionally authenticating the server ACID.

 #### For z/OSMF

+This example rule covers the connection between the API Gateway and the z/OSMF instance.
+This connection is made to authenticate users in z/OS.

+Remember to set `zowe.zOSMF.scheme` to `http` in zowe.yaml if this rule is set.

 ```bash
 TTLSRule ApimlZosmfClientRule